devharry20/Vehicle-Lookup/README.md

 3. Install the required dependencies by running the command: `pip install -r requirements.txt`

 ## Important Notes
-The API provides limited data for newer vehicles, which is why many model fields are optional.
+The MOT API provides limited data for newer vehicles, which is why many model fields are optional.
 New vehicles are MOT-exempt for the first 3 years, so MOT data will not be available for them until after their first test.

 ## Example
 ![Main image](main-info.png)